draman07/open_field_flow/README.md

 Open Field Flow
 ===============

 Open Field Flow is a work of abstract art.
-More precisely, it is an particle system simulator in which particles flow through and interact with a vector field.
+More precisely, it is a particle system simulator in which particles flow through and interact with a vector field.
 This results in visually interesting patterns.
 It is also possible to interact with the vector field, thereby altering the observed flow and engaging the user.